 When does undefined behavior occur?
 What are the consequences of undefined behavior?

 Write a program that asks the user to enter a number, and then enter a second number.
-The program should tell the user what the result of adding and subtracting the two numbers are.
+The program should tell the user what the result of adding and subtracting the two numbers is.

 The output of the program should match the following (assuming inputs of 6 and 4):